THE GLORIOUS

 be distorted.

-times, those that trancribed religious texts would go so far as to use
+times, those that transcribed religious texts would go so far as

-the numberical value of words as a kind of double-check on their
+the numerical value of words as a kind of double-check on their

-govenment authorities--or when people simply don't care about a
+destroyed by government authorities--or when people simply don't

 instance, survives only in a single manuscript that is (very